TobiasPSP/doneland_sources/Components/Power/Chargers/Fundamentals/README.md

 ## Voltage Limiting
 The first job of a charger is to *limit the voltage* to the maximum battery voltage.
 This prevents excess energy from going into a fully charged battery.
 Here is how this works:

-During charging, the battery voltage rises.
+During charging, the battery voltage rises to keep the current constant.
 When the battery is fully charged, the battery voltage reaches a specific voltage that depends on the battery chemistry:

 | Battery Chemistry | Empty Voltage | Nominal Voltage | Fully Charged Voltage |
 |-------------------|---------------|-----------------|-----------------------|